-Another K-Pop Couple Make Their Affair Public, Song Joong-ki, Song Hye-Kyo Next?
+Another K-Pop Couple Make Their Affair Public, Song Joong-Ki, Song Hye-Kyo Next?

 The good news is that, unlike Hong Sang-soo and Kim Min-hee, Song Joong-ki and Song Hye-kyo are still single and the marriage between the two will go down in history as the real-life fairytale romance.

 As both parties have gone to great lengths to keep their romance a secret, it stands to reason that the SongSong relationship is not a short-term one.
-In the past too, actor Song Joong-ki made it quite clear that even if he were in a relationship, he would not reveal any details of his lady love, and, so far, Song Joong-ki has lived up to his promise.
+In the past, actor Song Joong-ki made it quite clear that even if he were in a relationship, he would not reveal any details of his lady love, and, so far, Song Joong-ki has lived up to his promise.

-In January, a Laneige representative made a blunder on its official Facebook page when they put up a post congratulating actress Song Hye-kyo on her upcoming wedding with ‘Oppa.’
+In January, a Laneige representative made a blunder on its official Facebook page when they put up a post congratulating actress Song Hye-kyo on her upcoming wedding with “Oppa.”
 Although Song Joong-ki’s name was never mentioned in the post, fans are hoping that he ties the knot with the beautiful Song Hye-kyo.

 Their chemistry! ????????#SongSongCouple #SongHyeKyo #SongJoongKi pic.twitter.com/Dt7wKqCd8D